maratib/java-streams/README.md

 ## Streams bring functional programming to Java 8+
 ## Advantages of Streams:-
 - Will make you more efficient Java Programmer
-- Make have use of `Lambda Expressions`
+- Make heavy use of `Lambda Expressions`
 - ParallelStreams make it very easy to multi-thread operations

 ## A Stream pipeline consists of a `Source`, <br /> followed by zero or more `intermediate operations`, <br /> and a `terminal operation`.